cukminseo/NSLab-CUK.github.io/_pages/8-joint-journal-club.md

 toc_label: "Table of Contents"
 ---

 This page serves as a repository for papers reviewed by the Network Science Lab members and their accompanying presentation materials as part of the AI-CUK Joint Journal Club.
 This weekly seminar series is a collaboration between various labs within the Department of Artificial Intelligence at the Catholic University of Korea, beginning in Winter 2022.
-The participating labs in the Joint Journal Club include the Network Science Lab, the BRAIN Lab (led by Prof. Dong-Hwa Jeong), and the Industrial AI Lab (led by Prof. Jaeyeon Jang).
+Participating labs in the Joint Journal Club include the Network Science Lab, the BRAIN Lab (led by Prof. Dong-Hwa Jeong), and the Industrial AI Lab (led by Prof. Jaeyeon Jang).
+This seminar series enables researchers in the department to gain insights and intuitions by experiencing and communicating with other researchers working in different fields.

 ***